Safety of influenza vaccines

 Common responses associated with inactivated influenza vaccines in adults and children include pain, redness and/or swelling at the site of injection.
 Local responses are almost always mild.
 Systemic events such as headache, muscle aches and fatigue may occur in adults.
 Fever, irritability and loss of appetite are more likely to occur in children.
 These are generally mild and usually resolve after a day or so.
 Systemic events may appear influenza-like.
 However, the influenza vaccines currently used in New Zealand do not contain live viruses and cannot cause the disease

 Serious events associated with influenza vaccine

-The most significant serious reaction associated with influenza vaccination is anaphylaxis, a serious allergic reaction that usually comes on within minutes of receiving the vaccine.
+The most significant serious adverse event associated with influenza vaccination is anaphylaxis, a serious allergic response that usually comes on within minutes of receiving the vaccine.
 This occurs around once in a million influenza vaccine doses.